 You need to have everything to hand now because this stage will go very quickly.
 It is best to cook one or two portions at a time as the noodles will clump together and be hard to separate if you try to cook too many at one time.

-Put a tablespoon of oil into a large frying pan or wok – you need space as everything will end up in the pan.
-As soon as it is hot add the shrimp, cooking until barely pink.
+Put a tablespoon of oil into a large frying pan or wok with enough space for all the ingredients eventually.
+As soon as the oil is hot add the shrimp, cooking until barely pink.
 These will cook further later.
 Set aside.

 It is important not to overcook the egg before you add the noodles and not to under or overcook the noodles – you do not want cooked noodles yet.